Bernardo-MG/sphinx-docs-theme/docs/source/configuration.rst

 ========== ============================================ =======
 Variable   Usage                                        Example
 ========== ============================================ =======
-keywords   Content for the keywords field on the header 'Sphinx, theme, Bootstrap, documentation' twitter_id Id for the twitter card on the header        '@BernardoMartG'
+keywords   Content for the keywords field on the header Sphinx, theme, Bootstrap, documentation twitter_id Id for the twitter card on the header        @BernardoMartG
 ========== ============================================ =======

 -----------